kolbysowell/osticket-prereqs/README.md

 <img width="800" height="572" alt="image" src="https://github.com/user-attachments/assets/b3350b79-968d-423f-93ff-50125f7b7f32" />

+Creating and Managing SLAs in osTicket

+In this section, we will create a new SLA within osTicket.
+From the Admin Panel, navigate to Manage > SLA.
-In osTicket, go to Manage> SLA.
-There, you can add a new SLA.
-You will name the SLA, give it a status, and a grace period.
-Configure settings according to your company policies on said SLA severity.
-Click add plan and the SLA is now in the osTicket database.
+Enter the name, status, and grace period for the SLA.
+Configure additional settings according to your company’s policies and the severity level of the SLA.

+Once all details are set, click Add Plan.
+You have now successfully created a new SLA in the osTicket database.

+To manage existing SLAs, return to Manage > SLA.
+From there, you can edit, update, or delete SLA plans as needed to ensure they align with your organization’s service standards.
 </p>
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 </p>
 <br />